 Cloud-based systems have arrived as an option for how organizations source their IT systems, now and in the future.
 Proponents of the cloud – of which I am one – will tell you they have several major advantages over conventional on-premises systems.
 They require little upfront capital expenditure; the major costs come as a monthly “rental” charge for using the service rather than an annual license; they are less demanding on in-house resources; they are quicker, easier and less risky to implement; there is no annual maintenance fee as updates are built into the service charge; and organizations have disaster recovery taken care of by the vendor.
 With this background I recently carried out benchmark research to discover organizations’ current and likely adoption of cloud-based systems to support their contact center operations.

-Topics: Predictive Analytics, Social Media, Customer Analytics, Customer Data Management, Customer Experience Management, Customer Feedback Management, Operational Performance Management (OPM), Social CRM, Speech Analytics, Voice of the Customer, Business Mobility, Cloud Computing, Customer Service, 360-degree view of the Customer, Agent Performance Management, Call Center, Contact Center, Contact Center Analytics, CRM, Desktop Analytics, Text Analytics, Unified Communications, Workforce Management
+Topics: Predictive Analytics, Social Media, Customer Analytics, Customer Data Management, Customer Experience, Customer Feedback Management, Operational Performance Management (OPM), Social CRM, Speech Analytics, Voice of the Customer, Analytics, Business Mobility, Cloud Computing, Customer Service, Call Center, Contact Center, Contact Center Analytics, CRM, Desktop Analytics, Text Analytics, Unified Communications, Workforce Management

 The old proverb “When all you have is a hammer, everything looks like a nail” applies well to the management of customer relationships.
 If business technology vendors are to be believed, managing customer relationships involves – indeed, is driven by – software.

-Topics: Predictive Analytics, Social Media, Customer Analytics, Customer Experience Management, Social CRM, Speech Analytics, Voice of the Customer, Cloud Computing, Customer Service, 360-degree view of the Customer, Contact Center Analytics, CRM, Customer Performance Management (CPM), Desktop Analytics, Text Analytics
+Topics: Predictive Analytics, Social Media, Customer Analytics, Customer Experience, Social CRM, Speech Analytics, Voice of the Customer, Analytics, Cloud Computing, Customer Service, Contact Center Analytics, CRM, Customer Performance Management (CPM), Desktop Analytics, Text Analytics